zhuochun/zhuochun.github.io/_posts/2013/2013-05-27-how-to-iterate-a-nodelist.markdown

 Running the above code will hang/crash your browser.
 As mentioned, the node list is live (reflects DOM changes)!
 For every new `p` element created, the `paragraphs.length` increases by 1.
 So you just created an infinite loop.

-In such situation, it is better to convert the node list to a real array first manually or using `Array.prototype.slice.call(paragraphs)`.
+In such situation, it is better to convert the node list to a real array using `for` loop or using `Array.prototype.slice.call(paragraphs)` first.

 **Last but not least**, I created two jsperf comparisons [1](http://jsperf.com/iterate-nodelist-in-loop/2) and [2](http://jsperf.com/iterate-nodelist-in-loop-2) with several different for-loops.